• FAQ's – Archival Storage Boxes

 Q: Which archival box should I use for keeping documents safe long-term?
 1. Choose the Right Box Type for Documents

-• Document Boxes are the most versatile choice for long-term document storage.
-They are made from acid-free, lignin-free, buffered boxboard and provide strong protection for papers, letters, records, and manuscripts.
+• Document Boxes are a good choice for long-term document storage.
+They are made from acid-free, lignin-free, buffered boxboard and provide archival storage for papers, letters, records, and manuscripts.
+The hinged lid prevents bending or creasing when removing folders or documents.

 2. Match Box Size to Your Document Format